Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Methodology

 We use an $L_2$ loss to estimate the parameters of $\phi$, which is defined as

 where $f_n(\cdot)$ and $u_n(\cdot)$ are the input and output functions in $n$-th training example, and $\{\x_1, \ldots \x_M\}$ are the locations at which we sample $f_n$ and $u_n$.

 We use finite difference to obtain the derivatives of each $u_n$, namely, $S_k(u_n)$ ($1 \le k \le Q$), and then pass these inputs to the network $\phi$ to compute the prediction.
-Since finite difference introduces numerical errors, the computed derivatives are not exact.
-To compensate for such information loss, we propose incorporating a convolution layer to integrate and leverage the neighborhood information (see Fig.~\ref{fig:phi} top).
-Specifically, let $\hat{S}_k(u_n)$ represents the finite difference approximation of $S_k(u_n)$ ($1 \le k \le Q)$; for $k=0$, we define $\hat{S}_k(u_n) = u_n$.
+Specifically, we employ centered finite differences to approximate the derivatives of $u$, a classical scheme with well-established accuracy and sample complexity.
+The approximation error scales as $O(h^2)$ for all derivative orders, where $h$ is the grid spacing.
+To achieve an error $\le \epsilon$, the required number of grid points is $n = \Theta(\epsilon^{-d/2})$, where $d$ is the input dimension~\citep{mitchell1980finite}.
+It is worth-noting that while we can separate out training examples across grid points, these examples are not independent to each other.
+The effective sample size (ESS) for training our $\phi$-network is smaller than the total number of grid points.
+To compensate numerical errors of the finite difference and leverage inter-dependencies between the training examples, we incorporate a convolution layer to integrate the neighborhood information (see Fig.~\ref{fig:phi} top).
+Let $\hat{S}_k(u_n)$ represents the finite difference approximation of $S_k(u_n)$ ($1 \le k \le Q)$; for $k=0$, we define $\hat{S}_k(u_n) = u_n$.
 Each $\hat{S}_k(u_n)$ is treated as an input channel.
 After applying the convolution, the output at each sampling location $\x_j$ for channel $k$ is given by

 where $\text{nei}(\cdot)$ denotes the neighborhood sampling locations defined in the convolution filter, $\Delta_{ij}$ is the relative distance between $\x_i$ and $\x_j$, and $w_c(\Delta_{ij})$ is the corresponding filter weight.
-We view $\overline{S}_k(\x_j)$ as an interpolation, providing a new approximation of $S_k(\x_j)$ by incorporating all neighborhood values of $u_n(\x_j)$ and their finite difference derivative approximations.
+Each $\overline{S}_k(\x_j)$ can be viewed as an interpolation, providing a new approximation of $S_k(\x_j)$ by incorporating all neighborhood values of $u_n(\x_j)$ and their finite difference derivative approximations.
 The convolution results are then passed into subsequent layers.
 The interpolation (filter) weights are jointly learned from data.
 This design allows us to integrate additional information into the inputs to facilitate the learning of $\phi$.
-Empirical results confirm that incorporating this convolution layer improves the prediction accuracy; refer to the ablation study in Section~\ref{sect:exp-res} and Appendix Table~\ref{tb:phi-pred-f}.
+Empirical results confirm that incorporating this convolution layer improves the prediction accuracy; refer to the ablation study in Section~\ref{sect:ablation} and Table~\ref{tb:phi-pred-f}.
 Next, at each sampling location $\x_j$, we employ fully connected layers (i.e., MLP) to combine all $\{\overline{S}_k(\x_j)\}_{k=0}^Q$ in an arbitrarily flexible way to predict $f(\x_j)$; see Fig. \ref{fig:phi} bottom.
-In this way, the learned neural network mapping $\phi: u \rightarrow f$, although black-box in nature, is expressive enough to encapsulate valuable physics knowledge inherent in the data employed for operator learning.